blankoworld/makefly/special/about.md

 * give some static files (for an example to share PDF)
 * have your own template
 * translate Makefly in your language
+* prepare some post and publish them in the future
+* add comments on each post
+* add an about page, an introduction on main page and/or a specific footer content
+* display your identica statuses in sidebar
+* backup your configuration file, theme, static files and some important files for your Makefile blog

 In fact, it's a lightweight weblog engine that generates some HTML static files.